gargsaar/singlepage_website_ni/_posts/2019-12-02-a-life-of-purpose.markdown

 An intricate characteristic of we humans, in general, is that we don’t value things we easily get.
 For example, our life.
 We are born without aspiring for it, and maybe that’s why we don’t realise the value of being alive.
 And because we don’t realise the value of life, we often end up living it for the sake of it — without any purpose.

-It brings me to the question, which I’m sure must have haunted you as well at some point in your lives, why are we alive? what is the purpose of life?
+It brings me to the question, which I’m sure must have haunted you as well at some point in your lives: "what is the purpose of life?"

 We all know that no marketing can be effective if the product is bogus, likewise, no life is worth if it doesn’t serve a purpose.
 Purpose is so important in life.
 It’s the purpose which makes an ordinary life extraordinary.
 But when you don’t have a purpose of your own, your life is often controlled by others.